-Foster nickel mine was mined by WMC between 1986 and 1994.
+Foster nickel mine was mined by WMC between 1981/82 and 1994.
 The nickel trough systems accessed underground at this mine produced over 60,000 tonnes of nickel metal.
 Foster’s nickel production represented up to 30% of the feed at WMC’s Kambalda Concentrator during its peak production period.
 Lunnon Metals has completed a reinterpretation of the mine environment and considers that the central and upper flank areas of the main mine represent an excellent extensional discovery opportunity, together with a new interpretation of the orientation and structural setting of the deeper parts of the trough that create opportunities for discovery proximal to existing mine development.
-The mine is host to three distinct nickel mineralised surfaces or shoots that contain current Mineral Resources reported in accordance with JORC 2012 guidelines.
+The mine is host to four distinct nickel mineralised surfaces or shoots that contain current Mineral Resources reported in accordance with JORC 2012 guidelines and approximately 45 sub-surfaces that play host to historical nickel mineralisation when the mine closed in 1994.

 - Historical estimate figure is presently not capable of being reported under JORC 2012 guidelines;